Code-Institute-Submissions/MattTomEd-MS2Foodle/README.md

 *   Predictability – The website must respond in a predictable manner - particularly important when users wish to select a recipe for further inspection

-*   Learnability – Features must be intuitive and feature single-click learning to prevent visitors becoming frustrating and clicking away
+*   Learnability –

+must be intuitive and feature single-click learning to prevent visitors becoming frustrating and clicking away

 *   Visibility – Features must be visible, with content hinting included as appropriate